nugoo1/mongo-db/readme.md

 ### Creating an API Endpoint

-We use the same functionality from the above sections to save the data, that is received from a post method, in our database.
+We use the same functionality to save data received from a post method in our database.

+We use some express middleware to parse the data into a json object.

 ```
 var express = require('express');